danbaryaakov/bean-runner/site/GETTING_STARTED.md

 We can then create a concrete step that extends this abstract step and provides the project ID and topic ID either from a configuration property or from the data of a previous step.
-Of course, we can choose the granularity of the required attributes (for example have the abstract class require a record that contains the relevant attributes).
+Of course, we can choose the granularity of the required attributes (for example have the abstract class an object implementing an interface that contains the relevant attributes).